Khangbeo17/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouse_replenishment_transfer.rst

 Products must also be configured properly in order to be transferred between warehouses.
 Starting from the :menuselection:`Inventory` module, go to :menuselection:`Products --> Products` and select an existing product or configure a new one by clicking :guilabel:`Create`.

-On the product form, go to the :guilabel:`Inventory` tab and enable the checkbox for :guilabel:`X: Supply Product from Y`, with X being the warehouse receiving the transferred products and Y being the warehouse that products are transferred from.
+Then, on the product form, go to the :guilabel:`Inventory` tab and enable the checkbox for :guilabel:`X: Supply Product from Y`, with X being the warehouse receiving the transferred products and Y being the warehouse that products are transferred from.

 .. image:: warehouse_replenishment_transfer/product-transfer-configuration.png
    :align: center